 Results of the latest SIM CIO Survey were announced at SIMposium 2008.
 Once again, “IT and Business Alignment” was number 1 on the list of top IT management concerns (it’s been number 1 for a lot of years).
-[Note: as of 2014 it’s still number 1, and it’s been number 1 for eight out of twelve years.]
+[Note: as of 2016 it’s still number 1, and it’s been number 1 for ten out of fourteen years.]
 It’s amazing to me that CIOs haven’t yet learned how to solve the IT alignment problem, so in this article I’ll explain what IT alignment is all about, and in a follow-up article I’ll explain in more detail how to achieve business/IT alignment.

 Unaligned IT is like driving blindfolded